On Minimum Saturated Matrices: Introduction

-One well-known extremal problem is to consider $\forb(n,\C F)$, the maximum size of a simple $\C F$-free matrix with $n$ rows or, equivalently, the maximal size of $M\in\Sat(n,\C F)$.
-Many different results on the topic have been obtained, some of them will be mentioned in the due course, but we do not even try to give a comprehensive survey here.
-We would only mention a remarkable fact that one of the first $\forb$-type results, namely formula~\eqref{eq::sauer} here, proved independently by Vapnik and Chervonenkis~\cite{vapnik+chervonenkis:71}, Perles and Shelah~\cite{shelah:72}, and Sauer~\cite{sauer:73}, was motivated by such different topics as probability, logic and a problem of Erd\H os on infinite set systems.
+One well-known extremal problem is to consider $\forb(n,\C F)$, the maximal size of a simple $\C F$-free matrix with $n$ rows or, equivalently, the maximal size of $M\in\Sat(n,\C F)$.
+Many different results on the topic have been obtained; we refer the reader to a recent survey by Anstee~\cite{anstee:survey}.
+We just want to mention a remarkable fact that one of the first $\forb$-type results, namely formula~\eqref{eq::sauer} here, proved independently by Vapnik and Chervonenkis~\cite{vapnik+chervonenkis:71}, Perles and Shelah~\cite{shelah:72}, and Sauer~\cite{sauer:73}, was motivated by such different topics as probability, logic, and a problem of Erd\H os on infinite set systems.

-The $\forb$-problem is reminiscent of the Tur\'an function $\ex(n,\C F)$: given a family $\C F$ of forbidden graphs, find the maximum size of an $\C F$-free graph on $n$ vertices not containing any member of $\C F$ as a subgraph (see e.g.\ surveys~\cite{furedi:91,sidorenko:95}).
-Erd\H{o}s, Hajnal, and Moon~\cite{erdos+hajnal+moon:64} considered the `dual' function $\sat(n,\C F)$, the \emph{minimum} size of a maximal $\C F$-free graph on $n$ vertices.
-This is an active area of extremal graph theory, see~\cite[Section~3]{bollobas:HC} for a short overview.
+The $\forb$-problem is reminiscent of the Tur\'an function $\ex(n,\C F)$: given a family $\C F$ of forbidden graphs, $\ex(n,\C F)$ is the maximal size of an $\C F$-free graph on $n$ vertices not containing any member of $\C F$ as a subgraph (see \di{e.g.}\ surveys~\cite{furedi:91,sidorenko:95,keevash:11}).
+Erd\H{o}s, Hajnal, and Moon~\cite{erdos+hajnal+moon:64} considered the `dual' function $\sat(n,\C F)$, the \emph{minimal} size of a maximal $\C F$-free graph on $n$ vertices.
+This is an active area of extremal graph theory; see the dynamic survey by Faudree, Faudree, and Schmitt~\cite{faudree+faudree+schmitt:DS}.

 Here we consider the `dual' of the $\forb$-problem for matrices.
-Namely, we are interested in the value of $\sat(n,\C F)$, the {\em minimum} size of an $\C F$-saturated matrix with $n$ rows: We decided to use the same notation as for its graph counterpart.
-This should not cause any confusion as this paper will deal with matrices alone.
+Namely, we are interested in the value of $\sat(n,\C F)$, the {\em minimal} size of an $\C F$-saturated matrix with $n$ rows: We decided to use the same notation as for its graph counterpart.
+This should not cause any confusion as this paper will deal with matrices.
+Obviously, $\sat(n,\C F)\le\forb(n,\C F)$.
+If $\C F=\{F\}$ consists of a single forbidden matrix $F$ then we write $\Sat(n,F)=\Sat(n,\{F\})$, and so on.